deadlydog/NotifyWhenMicrosoftOutlookReminderWindowIsOpen/ReadMe.md

-# Notify When Microsoft Outlook Remind Window Is Open
+# Notify When Microsoft Outlook Reminder Window Is Open

 ## The Problem